aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-page-manipulation/get-page-revisions/_index.md

 }
 ```

-## Conclusion

-In this tutorial, we've learned how to retrieve page revisions in OneNote using Aspose.Note for Java.
-By following these steps, you can efficiently track changes made to your OneNote pages programmatically.
+> **Pro tip:** If you need to filter revisions by a specific author or date range, simply add conditional checks inside the `for` loop.

+## Common Issues & Solutions
+- **No revisions returned:** Verify that `loadOptions.setLoadHistory(true)` is called before loading the document.
+- **Null author or title:** Some older OneNote versions may not store these fields; handle `null` values gracefully.
+- **Performance lag on large notebooks:** Load only the sections you need or increase JVM heap size.

-## FAQ's
+## Frequently Asked Questions

-### Q1: Can I use Aspose.Note for Java to modify page revisions?
+**Q1: Can I use Aspose.Note for Java to modify page revisions?**

-A1: No, Aspose.Note for Java currently supports retrieving page revisions but not modifying them.
+A1: No, the API currently supports only read‑only access to page revisions.

-### Q2: Is Aspose.Note for Java compatible with different versions of OneNote documents?
+**Q2: Is Aspose.Note for Java compatible with different versions of OneNote documents?**

-A2: Yes, Aspose.Note for Java supports various versions of OneNote documents, allowing you to work with different file formats seamlessly.
+A2: Yes, it works with various OneNote file formats, allowing seamless processing across versions.

-### Q3: Does Aspose.Note for Java require a license to use?
+**Q3: Does Aspose.Note for Java require a license to use?**

-A3: Yes, you need to purchase a license to use Aspose.Note for Java in commercial projects.
-However, you can also obtain a temporary license for evaluation purposes.
+A3: A commercial license is required for production use, but a temporary evaluation license is available for testing.

-### Q4: Can I seek support if I encounter any issues while using Aspose.Note for Java?
+**Q4: Can I seek support if I encounter any issues while using Aspose.Note for Java?**

-A4: Yes, you can seek support from the Aspose.Note forum [here](https://forum.aspose.com/c/note/28).
+A4: Yes, you can ask questions on the Aspose.Note forum [here](https://forum.aspose.com/c/note/28).

-### Q5: Is there a free trial available for Aspose.Note for Java?
+**Q5: Is there a free trial available for Aspose.Note for Java?**

-A5: Yes, you can access a free trial of Aspose.Note for Java from the [website](https://releases.aspose.com/).
+A5: Yes, you can download a free trial from the [website](https://releases.aspose.com/).

+---

+**Last Updated:** 2026-01-10
+**Tested With:** Aspose.Note for Java (latest release)
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}